sfmix/sfmix/documentation/design_docs/001-management_ip_renumbering.md

 10.255.0.0/16 will be used for non-site-specific management network service IPs and peering LANs.

+10.255.10.0/23 will be used as a non-site-specific, site-spanning access LAN on the management network.
+This way, VMs can be exported and imported across sites and compute clusters, and they can be booted up with the same IP addressing working in a new site.

 10.255.255.0/24 will be used for the management network service IPs.

 10.255.200.0/24 will be used for the "in-band" management network peering LAN over the exchange fabric